Rishthegreat/Notes/School/Roaring 20s.md

 #### Race Riots of 1919
 - This is called the Race Summer of Hate due to the enormous amount of racial violence during this time period
+- Most famous one in Chicago

+- Tusla Race Massacre 1921
+	- Black Wall Street
+		- A bustling